 Satellite & NewSpace Matters Podcast | 04-12-2025 Join Millie Hall and Tom Wilding for an in-depth conversation with Mike-Alec Kearney, CEO and Co-Founder of CubeSpace, as he shares the story of building a globally recognised satellite subsystems company from university research.

-In this episode, Mike-Alec discusses three critical themes: his founding journey from accidental space engineer to obsessive problem-solver, CubeSpace’s strategic approach to vertical integration (and why specialisation wins), and the company’s intentional people-first culture built through servant leadership and vulnerability.
+In this episode, Mike-Alec discusses three critical themes: his founding journey from accidental space engineer to obsessive problem-solver; CubeSpace’s strategic approach to vertical integration and why specialisation wins; and the company’s people-first culture shaped through servant leadership and vulnerability.

-Discover how Microsoft Word brochures led to a multimillion-dollar business, why companies that tried vertical integration came back as customers, and how bootstrapping for 10 years kept CubeSpace laser-focused on customer needs.
-Mike-Alec offers candid insights on building sustainable culture, managing without investor pressure, and the transformative power of leadership vulnerability.
+Discover why organisations that tried doing everything themselves returned as customers, and how a decade of bootstrapping kept CubeSpace centred on customer needs.
+Mike-Alec offers candid insights on sustainable culture, operating without investor pressure, and the shift that happens when leaders show vulnerability.

 Key Topics